thingsdb/ThingsDocs/v0/content/collection-api/isthing.md

 This function determines whether the provided value is a [thing](../../data-types/thing) or not.

 {{% notice note %}}
-[Type](../../data-types/type) instances are also things, so this function returns `true` for a type instance as well.
+[Type](../../data-types/type) instances are also things, so this function returns `true` for a Type instance as well.
 {{% /notice %}}

 This function does *not* generate an [event](../../overview/events).